Test problems in mechanics and special relativity

 Два спутника, имеющие равные массы, движутся в одном направлении по компланарным орбитам, одна из которых -- круговая радиуса $R$, а другая -- эллиптическая с расстояниями перигея и апогея $R$ и $8R$ соответственно. Полагая, что спутники путем непосредственной стыковки соединились друг с другом в точке соприкосновения их орбит и дальнейшее движение продолжили вместе, найти апогей их новой орбиты.

-Two satellites, having equal masses, move in the same direction on coplanar orbits, one of which is circular of radius $R$, and the another -- elliptic with the perigee and apogee distances $R$ and $8R$ respectively.
-Assuming that the satellites have been joined to each other at the contiguity point of their orbits and the further movement have continued together, Find the apogee of their new orbit.
+Two satellites, having equal masses, move in the same direction on coplanar orbits, one of which is circular of radius $R$, and the another is elliptic with the perigee and apogee distances $R$ and $8R$ respectively.
+Assuming that the satellites have been joined to each other at the contiguity point of their orbits and have their further motions continued together, find the apogee of their new orbit.

 Для каких значений момента импульса $L$ релятивистской частицы возможны круговые орбиты в потенциале

 For what values of the angular momentum $L$ are circular orbits possible in the potential for relativistic particles?